Anne Hébert: Recognition

 Hébert's first book of poetry, Les Songes en Équilibre, won Quebec's Prix David.
 She won the Prix France-Canada and the Ludger-Duvernay Prize in 1958 for Les chambres de bois.

 Hébert was elected a Fellow of the Royal Society of Canada in 1960.

 Her Poèmes (a reprinting of Le Tombeau des rois, coupled with a section of new poems, Mystère de la parole) won the Governor General's Award for poetry in 1960.
 She twice won the Governor General's Award for fiction, for her novels Les enfants du sabbat (1975) and L'enfant chargé des songes (1992).

 She won the Molson Prize in 1967.

-Hébert won France's Prix de librairies for her 1970 novel Kamouraska and its Prix Fémina for her 1982 novel Les fous de Bassan.
+Hébert won France's Prix de librairies for her 1970 novel Kamouraska and its Prix Femina for her 1982 novel Les fous de Bassan.
 Both books have also been made into movies, Kamouraska in 1973 directed by Claude Jutra, and Les fous de Bassan in 1986 by Yves Simoneau.
 Kamouraska also won the Grand Prix of the Académie royale de la langue françaises de Belgique.